openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &nonce=n-0S6_WzA2Mj
     &client_metadata=%7B%22subject_syntax_types_supported%22%3A
     %5B%22urn%3Aietf%3Aparams%3Aoauth%3Ajwk-thumbprint%22%5D%2C%0A%20%20%20%20
-    %22id_token_signing_alg_values_supported%22%3A%5B%22RS256%22%5D%7D
+    %22id_token_signed_response_alg%22%3A%22RS256%22%7D
 ```

 ## Relying Party Metadata Error Response

-When Self-Issued OP receives a pre-registered `client_id` of a (#pre-registered-rp), but `client_metadata` or `client_metadata_uri` parameters of a (#non-pre-registered-rp) are also present, Self-Issued OP MUST return an error.
-When Self-Issued OP receives a `client_id` of a (#non-pre-registered-rp) that it has cached following one of the methods defined in (#non-pre-registered-rp), it does not not return an error.
+When the Self-Issued OP receives a pre-registered Client ID of (#pre-registered-rp), but `client_metadata` or `client_metadata_uri` parameters of (#non-pre-registered-rp) are also present, the Self-Issued OP MUST return an error.
+When the Self-Issued OP receives a Client ID of (#non-pre-registered-rp) that it has cached following one of the methods defined in (#non-pre-registered-rp), it does not return an error.

-Self-Issued OPs compliant with this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter has also been present.
+Self-Issued OPs compliant with this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the Client ID, but `client_metadata` parameter has also been present.

-Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that Self-Issued OP might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.
+Usage of `client_metadata` or `client_metadata_uri` parameters with Client ID that the Self-Issued OP might be seeing for the first time is mutualy exclusive with the registration mechanism where the Self-Issued OP assigns Client ID to the RP after receiving the RP's metadata.

 ## Relying Party Metadata Values {#rp-metadata}

 This extension defines the following RP parameter value, used by the RP to provide information about itself to the Self-Issued OP:

 * `subject_syntax_types_supported`
     * REQUIRED.
 A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in (#sub-syntax-type).
-When Subject Syntax Type is JWK Thumbprint, valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@!RFC9278].
+When Subject Syntax Type is JWK Thumbprint, a valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@!RFC9278].
 When Subject Syntax Type is Decentralized Identifier, valid values MUST be a `did:` prefix followed by a supported DID method without a `:` suffix.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods is indicated by sending `did` without any method-name.

 Other client metadata parameters defined in [@!OpenID.Registration] MAY be used.
 Examples are explanatory parameters such as `policy_uri`, `tos_uri`, and `logo_uri`.
 If the RP uses more than one Redirection URI, the `redirect_uris` parameter would be used to register them.
 Finally, if the RP is requesting encrypted responses, it would typically use the `jwks_uri`, `id_token_encrypted_response_alg` and `id_token_encrypted_response_enc` parameters.